slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- Unknown*

-> *"I have no special talent, I’m only passionately curious." (...)
-"It is not that I’m so smart.
+> *"It is not that I’m so smart.
 But I stay with the questions much longer." (...)
+"I have no special talent, I’m only passionately curious." (...)
 "Once you stop learning, you start dying." (...)
 "Play is the highest form of research."
 -- Albert Einstein*

+> *"Learn how to learn from those you disagree with, or even offend you.
+See if you can find the truth in what they believe." (...)
-> *"There is no limit on better.
+"There is no limit on better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with." (...)
-"Learn how to learn from those you disagree with, or even offend you.
-See if you can find the truth in what they believe." (...)
-"Rather than steering your life to avoid surprises, aim directly for them." (...)
 "Three things you need: The ability to not give up something till it works, the ability to give up something that does not work, and the trust in other people to help you distinguish between the two." (...)
 "When you are stuck, sleep on it.
-Let your subconscious work for you."
+Let your subconscious work for you." (...)
+"Rather than steering your life to avoid surprises, aim directly for them."
 -- Kevin Kelly*

 > *"A lesson taught with humor is a lesson retained."
 -- Ruth Westheimer*

-> *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
--- Bershere’s Formula for Failure*

 > *"If you are not failing every now and again, it’s a sign you’re not doing anything very innovative."
 -- Woody Allen*